Microsoft-USEduAzure/Windows-Virtual-Desktop/image-management/README.md

 ## Azure DevOps Releases

 Now, that your image is updated, you are ready to update your host pool.
-You can use the following tempaltes which have been modified to deploy from Shared Image Galleries:
+You can use the following templates which have been modified to deploy from Shared Image Galleries:

 - [Create host pool using image from SIG](https://raw.githubusercontent.com/pauldotyu/RDS-Templates/master/wvd-templates/Create%20and%20provision%20WVD%20host%20pool/mainTemplate.json)